 “So where is the end piece to the valance?”
 During construction the workers had taken down the blinds for our sliding door and put everything in the garage.
 Weeks later it was time to reinstall them, and one part was missing.
 Unfortunately sometime during those weeks, my younger son got the “neatness bug” and cleaned up in the garage… and threw out what he thought was junk.
 For the next twelve years my eye would travel to that end of the blinds that wasn’t quite right… until we finally replaced the whole thing.

 I sometimes am the one who feels the need to sort and toss.
 My husband has forbidden me to touch his top drawer for fear I won’t see the importance of all the treasures in it.
-When Carrie Anne was a little girl, I would wait until she left for school to clear out the random clutter for the garbage collectors to haul away.
-If I did it while she was around, she would be sure to retrieve some or most of her “precious possessions” from the trash.
+When our daughter was a little girl, I would wait until she left for school to clear out the random clutter for the garbage collectors to haul away.
+If I did it while she was around, she would be sure to retrieve some or most of her “precious collection” from the trash.

 Even worse are those random keys, screws, and bolts in drawers throughout the house and garage.
 I’m sure that, just like the end piece of the valance, one of them will be vital to my life as soon as I toss it.
 Probably not.
 But I still keep them.

 GOOD THINGS TO SAVE